 I moved to London in 1983 to start up a tech company after spending years as a successful sales person.
-After years of ‘understanding’ and ‘qualifying’ prospects, getting appointments and networking, presenting and following up, I thought I understood buyers well-enough to become one.
+For years I had qualified prospects, created decks and wrote great content, chased appointments and networked, presented, and followed up.
+As I became an entrepreneur, I thought I understood buyers well-enough to become one.
 But I was wrong.

 THE JOB OF A BUYER

-The challenge was to be better without losing what worked successfully, to ensure
+My challenge was to be better without losing what worked successfully, to ensure

 – everyone involved agreed to a common solution,

 – there was consensus and a route through to congruent change,

 – we were all absolutely certain we couldn’t fix the problem with something familiar,

 – the risk of change was less than the cost of maintaining the problem.

 As the Managing Director/Founder, I had a well-oiled machine to consider – great staff, great clients, fantastic ROI – one that had a few problems, but did a lot successfully; I didn’t want to throw the baby out with the bathwater.